 Travel, travel and keep on traveling.
 I spent around seven years traveling to Spanish-speaking countries before I made the move to Venezuela and it gave me lots of confidence.
 I got better at sharing with locals and recognizing through context what they were trying to say to me.
 It was always a real buzz and kept me wanting to improve my language skills.

 Before moving to Venezuela, I’d already visited Honduras, El Salvador, Guatemala, Belize and Spain.
 Since living in Latin America, I’ve made time to travel to Colombia, Peru, Chile, Argentina, Uruguay, Bolivia and Mexico.

-6. Spend time in Spanish-speaking environments.
+6. Spend time in Spanish-speaking environments

-If you can’t travel abroad, travel to places in your home town where Spanish-speaking people hang out.
-Before leaving London, I used to go to a lot of salsa clubs and I remember having a really great time.
+If you can’t travel abroad, travel to places in your hometown where Spanish-speaking people hang out.
+Before leaving London, I used to go to a lot of salsa clubs, and I remember having a really great time.

 I’d also eat in Spanish restaurants, drink in Spanish cocktail bars and I even joined a Spanish conversation group at one point.
-It was a group organized by native Spanish speakers as a way of bridging the cultural gap between Londoners and foreigners a long way from home.
+It was a group organized by native Spanish speakers as a way of bridging the cultural gap between Londoners and foreigners who were living a long way from home.

-7. Volunteer for a long-term project in a Spanish-speaking country.
+7. Volunteer for a long-term project in a Spanish-speaking country

 When I first visited Argentina I volunteered for The South American Explorers, an NGO dedicated to raising money for local charities and projects.
 I volunteered for about eight months and particularly enjoyed working to support Fundación Ph15, a volunteer photography organization for children in Villa 15 of Buenos Aires.

-8. Keep a Spanish blog.
+8. Keep a Spanish blog

 The idea of keeping a Spanish blog is something I’ve only been considering for the past couple of months, but I think it’s something anyone can do, even as a Spanish-speaking beginner.